adobe/acc-js-sdk/README.md

-transport|axios|Overrides the transport layer noStorage|false|De-activate using of local storage storage|localStorage|Overrides the local storage for caches
+transport|axios|Overrides the transport layer noStorage|false|De-activate using of local storage storage|localStorage|Overrides the local storage for caches refreshClient|undefined|Async callback to run when the session token is expired

 ```js
 const connectionParameters = sdk.ConnectionParameters.ofUserAndPassword(